wlillisdev/hiking-hub/README.md

 - First Time Visitors Aims:
   - As a first-time visitor, I want to quickly and easily understand what this website is about and what it can do for me.
   - As a first-time visitor, I want to be able to easily navigate around the site to find the content I'm looking for.
-  - As a first-time visitor, I want to be able to register and create an account to get full access to blog
+  - As a first-time visitor, I want to be able to register and create an account to get full access to the blog.
   - As a first-time visitor, I want to quickly view a summary of blog posts on one page.
   - As a first-time visitor, I want to click on a blog post and view the post in detail.
   - As a first-time visitor, I want to be able to see comments and the amount of likes on a blog post.